akka/akka/akka-docs-dev/rst/scala/stream-io.rst

 Please note that these processing stages are backed by Actors and by default are configured to run on a pre-configured threadpool-backed dispatcher dedicated for File IO.
 This is very important as it isolates the blocking file IO operations from the rest of the ActorSystem allowing each dispatcher to be utilised in the most efficient way.
-If you want to configure a custom dispatcher for file IO operations globally, you can do so by changing the ``akka.stream.file-io-dispatcher``, or for a specific stage by specifying a custom Dispatcher in code, like this:
+If you want to configure a custom dispatcher for file IO operations globally, you can do so by changing the ``akka.stream.blocking-io-dispatcher``, or for a specific stage by specifying a custom Dispatcher in code, like this:

 .. includecode:: code/docs/stream/io/StreamFileDocSpec.scala#custom-dispatcher-code